anima-wg/brski-cloud/anima-brski-cloud.md

 ## Bootstrap via Cloud Registrar and Owner EST Service {#voucher2EST}

 This flow illustrates the "Bootstrap via Cloud Registrar and Owner EST Service" use case.
-A Pledge is bootstrapping in a location with no local domain Registrar.
+A Pledge is bootstrapping in a location with no Local Domain Registrar.
 The Cloud Registrar is instructing the Pledge to connect directly to an EST server for enrollment using EST mechanisms.
 The assumption is that the EST domain is accessible, and the Pledge can establish a network connection with the EST server.